Installing the command line interface supctl

 source <(./supctl completion)

-You need bash version 5+ for this to work (bash --version).
+Note that regardless of which option you choose, it will take effect the next time you start a shell.
+You need bash version 5+ for tab completion to work (bash --version).
 Unfortunately the bash installed in macOS is old and does not support tab completion.

 If you use zsh